Custom Search

-The static pressure of most HVAC systems consists of the height of the building plus a cushion at the top of the building.
-In general the cushion is around 5 - 10 psi (lb/in2), 10 - 20 ft (3 - 6 m) water column.
+The static pressure in most HVAC systems is a result of the height of the building plus a cushion at the top of the building.
+In general the cushion is around 5 - 10 psi (lb/in2) or 10 - 20 ft (3 - 6 m) water column.

 The static pressure can be expressed as head: